Updated On

 Home Warranty Cons

 Home warranties are not the best option for every homeowner.
-Even though home warranty cost is generally low, each warranty requires a monthly premium plus a fee every time a service technician is sent to your home.
+Even though home warranty costs are generally low, each plan requires a monthly or annual premium plus a fee when a service technician is sent to your home.

 • Pay a service call fee for every claim.
 Each time you file a claim, you’ll pay a service fee or deductible between $65 and $125, on average.

 • Plans get more expensive with more coverage.
 The more items you cover under your warranty, the more your plan will cost.
-If you have several add-ons, your fee will quickly become nearly $100 or more each month.
+If you have add-ons, such as pool coverage, your fee will quickly become nearly $100 or more each month.

 • You may need a home inspection.
 Although some warranty providers waive home inspection requirements, you may need to pass an inspection to qualify for a home warranty plan.